aanya-2427/moviemash/README.md

 ![Frontend](https://img.shields.io/badge/Frontend-HTML/CSS/JS-green)
  These are used for styling the website(frontend).<br>
 ![API](https://img.shields.io/badge/Backend-Firebase-pink)
- It is used for stroing the registered user's credentials(email).<br>
+ It is used for stroing the registered user's credentials(email).<hr>